 Furu Furu, Patio de Chon Sau 10, R/C A, +853 2821 0201, www.facebook.com/furufurumacau

 What to see and buy:

 Anyone who grew up in the 80’s will appreciate this shop.
-With walls of gumball machines, and so many different lollies and candy packets from around the world, this is a great place to keep the sugar rush going while touring around Macau for the day.
-They also make cute little gifts for kids, or for those who love to collect candy packets from different countries.
+With walls of gumball machines, and so many different lollies and candy packets from around the world, this is a great place to keep the sugar rush going while touring Macau for the day.
+They also make cute little gifts for those who love to collect bits and pieces from different countries.

 Buddy, Patio De Chon Sau 14, R/c B, Macau +853 2835 8222, www.facebook.com/buddy